-- 5.109 With regard to car parking provision in non-residential development, all-developments complied with the car parking standards in the LDF, which are applied on a maximum basis. - 5.110 The City performed well with regard to access within 30 minutes to local services from newly completed residential development by public transport.
-The hospital scored lowest with only 82% of new residential development in the City accessing the site within 30 minutes by public transport.
-This is a result of the hospital being located slightly outside the City Centre. - 5.111 Works to improve pedestrian facilities in the City included the installation of 5 tactile crossings.
-Within the City Centre repaving of the Oxbode and works to make Kings Square more permeable and accessible to pedestrians began in March 2006.
+- 5.106 With regard to car parking provision in non-residential development, all-developments complied with the car parking standards in the LDF, which are applied on a maximum basis. - 5.107 The City performed well with regard to access within 30 minutes to local services from newly completed residential development by public transport.
+The hospital scored lowest with only 71% of new residential development in the City accessing the site within 30 minutes by public transport.
+This is a result of the hospital being located slightly outside the City Centre. - 5.108 Works to improve pedestrian facilities in the City included the completion of repaving works to the Oxbode and completion of phase 1 of works to Kings Square to improve permeability and accessibility.